Ekcao/Bookshelf/README.md

 # Bookshelf

-Book library app using Electron and ReactJS.
+Book library app using Electron and ReactJS, Router, and Redux.